HotMaps/datapackage-validation/README.md

 ```Shell
 python datapackage-validation/validate_datapackage.py
 ```
-*You might need to use python3 in some distributions* *This script has been tested using python3 but might work with python2.*
+*You might need to use python3 in some distributions.*

+*This script has been tested using python3 but might work with python2.*